 After finding the course online, Ms Grimshaw was keen to explore the opportunity to self-educate.
 “It was the chance to do some free, small business training in conjunction with TAFE NSW,” says Ms Grimshaw.
 “I thought they couldn’t possibly choose me, but there’s no harm in putting my hand up.
 I was over the moon to be proven wrong, especially since I knew the course had to be excellent given it was offered by a bank.”

-The course kicks off in March 2021, giving 550 Westpac customers the same actionable content that Ms Grimshaw had access to when exploring new ways to communicate with her customers and innovate her business.
+The course kicked off in March 2021, giving 1000 Westpac customers the same actionable content that Ms Grimshaw had access to when exploring new ways to communicate with her customers and innovate her business.

-Here’s what else the course offers successful applicants.
+Here’s what else the course offered successful applicants.